cyanoprem/supernova-prompts/aug-2025/units/8-shop-in-english.md

 Can I have four bottles, please?
 Can I have six eggs, please?
 Can I have ten pencils, please?

-Cheatsheet:
+### Cheatsheet:
 Can I have [Number] [Objects], please?

 ### Chatlesson:
 "Language: Default:

-message: Hey 👋, in this lesson we are going to learn to ask for specific quantities when shopping
+message: Hey 👋, let's learn to ask for multiple items in a shop 🛍️

-- Can I have two oranges, please?
+- "Can I have two oranges, please?"
 (Meaning: Can I have two oranges, please?)
 2️⃣🍊
-- Can I have three apples, please?
-(Meaning: Can I have three apples, please?)
-3️⃣🍎

 image_url:
 button_text: Okay!

-message: You can make these sentences using this pattern:

-Can I have [Number] [Objects], please?
+message: We're going to use the pattern in the above picture to form sentences like these:

-- Example: Can I have four bottles, please?
+- "Can I have four bottles, please?"
+(Meaning: Can I have four bottles, please?)
 4️⃣🧂

-image_url:
+image_url: Cheatsheet: Can I have [Number] [Objects], please?
 button_text: I understand.

+message:
-message: [Number] tells how many items you want
+- [Number] here is how many items you want.

-[Objects] is what you want to buy or get in multiple quantities

-Examples:
-- six eggs 6️⃣🥚
-- ten pencils 🔟✏️
-image_url:
+- [Objects] here are plural forms when buying more than one.

+- Examples: orange → oranges 🍊, bottle → bottles 🧂, apple → apples 🍎

+image_url: Cheatsheet: Can I have [Number] [Objects], please?
 button_text: Got it!

-message: Using this pattern:

-Can I have [Number] [Objects], please?

-let's try some buying multiple items exercises! 🔢
+message: Now let's learn to shop for multiple items! 🛒🛍️✨

 image_url:
 button_text: Let's practice!"